 Skip to main content

 Since 2013, our Humane World for Animals India team has been working to change the lives of street dogs.
-The effectiveness of street dog sterilization has long been debated in India, and our team, operating in cities such as Vadodara, Dehradun and Rishikesh, has been proving on the ground that humane management approaches really work to improve the lives of animals and decrease human-animal conflicts in communities.
-For the past six years, we have been tackling one of the most challenging cities for this initiative: Lucknow, a vibrant and rapidly growing city in northern India that is home to 2.8 million people and tens of thousands of dogs.
-Managing animal populations humanely is no small feat, but the impact of our work there is undeniable.
+In the past, common approaches by others in dealing with street dog populations have included roundups, relocations, even death.
+But our dedicated team has been proving on the ground that there are humane ways including sterilization and anti-rabies vaccinations to improve the lives of animals and decrease human-animal conflicts in communities.
+In Lucknow, a vibrant and rapidly growing city in northern India that is home to 2.8 million people and tens of thousands of dogs, managing animal populations humanely is no small feat, but the impact of our work there is undeniable.
 Here, Keren Nazareth, senior director of the street dog program for Humane World for Animals India, tells this story.

 In North India’s Uttar Pradesh, tucked away from the city of Lucknow’s bustling core, a large yellow building in Jarhara stands out among the grey, newly constructed houses.
 This is the Animal Birth Control facility provided by the Lucknow Municipal Corporation to Humane World for Animals India.
 Since 2019, this operations hub has been the heart of a high-volume spay/neuter and vaccination program that has transformed the city’s street dog population.